KannonZenetism/zenetism-field-physics/structural-physics/SP06-structural-space-orientation-paradox.md

 When centropic motion encounters embodiment, it does not terminate.
 It reflects.

-Acclivous centropy proceeds as return:
+Acclivous Centropy proceeds as return:

 \[
 L_1 \to L_5